tommasorigon/India-SequentiaLogit/estimation.md

      file="workspaces/dp_ranef_s.RData")
 ```

 ## Convergence diagnostic

-We load again everything in memory, on a clean workspace.
-Notice that the results are available also in the [`workspaces`](https://github.com/tommasorigon/India-SequentiaLogit/tree/master/workspaces) folder, if the computations are excessive.
-We uploaded the workspaces separately due to limitation of GitHub in file size (max 25Mb).
+We load again everything in memory, on a clean envirnoment.
+As previously mentioned, the results are available in the [`workspaces`](https://github.com/tommasorigon/India-SequentiaLogit/tree/master/workspaces) folder, if the computations are excessive.
+We uploaded the workspaces separately due to limitation of GitHub in file size.

 ```r